-Wet Etching Kovar
+Wet Chemical Etching Kovar

 Kovar, a popular alloy known for its low coefficient of thermal expansion, is widely used in precision machining for various industries, including electronics and telecommunications.